xbeat/Machine-Learning/README.md

 Ensemble learning is a powerful machine learning technique that combines multiple models to improve prediction accuracy and robustness.
 Blending, a specific ensemble method, aims to create a single, unified prediction by combining the outputs of diverse base models.
 The goal of blending is to leverage the strengths of individual models while mitigating their weaknesses, ultimately producing a more accurate and reliable final prediction.

+## Optimizing on the Stiefel Manifold

+Understanding the Stiefel Manifold

+The Stiefel manifold St(n,p) consists of n×p orthonormal matrices, forming a crucial space for optimization problems where orthogonality constraints must be maintained.
+This geometric structure appears naturally in numerous machine learning applications, particularly in neural network weight optimization.

 ## Exploring Transformer Models with Python

 Introduction to Transformer Models